CPSC-383/aegis/src/docs/aegis/running-aegis.md

 ```bash
 ./aegis-client.AppImage
 ```

+Before you try running a game, head over to [Client](./client.md) to learn about the client features.

 To run AEGIS in the client, go to the Aegis tab, select a world, set the number of agents and rounds and the `Start Up Game` button should be enabled.
 It should look like the following: